 - 2.17 There may be occasions when, despite exhausting the procedure in this Complaints Policy, the complainant persists in making the same complaint to the school.
 There may also be occasions when a complainant raises unreasonable persistent complaints or raises complaints about matters which do not affect them.
 In addition, there may be occasions when a complaint is made about a matter which is clearly so trivial that it would be a waste of the school's resources to deal with it under the formal stages of the procedure.
-In all of these cases, the school reserves the right to regard the complaint as vexatious and/or repeated and to refuse to investigate it under the procedure in this Complaints Policy if it appears reasonable and fair to do so, having regard to the circumstances surrounding the complaint. - 2.18 Where the school decides that a complaint is vexatious and/or repeated and will not be investigated, the school will write to the complainant within 5 school days of the complaint being raised to notify them of the decision. - 2.19 If the complainant is unhappy with the decision not to investigate a vexatious and/or repeated complaint, they may write to the Chair of the Local Governing Body to ask for the decision to be reviewed.
-The Chair of the Local Governing Body will be provided with all documentation relating to the current complaint and any previous complaints which were relevant to the decision, together with the letter from the school to the complainant, and will review the decision made.
-The Chair of the Local Governing Body will take advice from a Director of the trust.
-The Chair of the Local Governing Body will then write to the complainant with the outcome of the review within 10 school days of the date that the letter from the complainant seeking the review was received. - 2.20 If the Chair of the Local Governing Body quashes the decision not to investigate the concern or complaint, it will be referred to the school to be dealt with under the procedure in this Complaints Policy in the usual way. - 2.21 If the Chair of the Local Governing Body upholds the decision not to investigate the concern or complaint, the complainant may refer the concern or complaint to the Education and Skills Funding Agency using the procedure stated towards the end of this Complaints Policy.
+In all of these cases, the school reserves the right to regard the complaint as vexatious and/or repeated and to refuse to investigate it under the procedure in this Complaints Policy if it appears reasonable and fair to do so, having regard to the circumstances surrounding the complaint. - 2.18 Where the school decides that a complaint is vexatious and/or repeated and will not be investigated, the school will write to the complainant within 5 school days of the complaint being raised to notify them of the decision. - 2.19 If the complainant is unhappy with the decision not to investigate a vexatious and/or repeated complaint, they may write to the Chair of the School Standards Committee to ask for the decision to be reviewed.
+The Chair of the School Standards Committee will be provided with all documentation relating to the current complaint and any previous complaints which were relevant to the decision, together with the letter from the school to the complainant, and will review the decision made.
+The Chair of the School Standards Committee will take advice from a Director of the trust.
+The Chair of the School Standards Committee will then write to the complainant with the outcome of the review within 10 school days of the date that the letter from the schoil the review was received. - 2.20 If the Chair of the School Standards Committee quashes the decision not to investigate the concern or complaint, it will be referred to the school to be dealt with under the procedure in this Complaints Policy in the usual way. - 2.21 If the Chair of the School Standards Committee upholds the decision not to investigate the concern or complaint, the complainant may refer the concern or complaint to the Education and Skills Funding Agency using the procedure stated towards the end of this Complaints Policy. - 2.22 In exceptional circumstances, the Chair of the School Standards Committee can delegate the responsibility for the review to an independent local governor in our trust.

-- 2.22 In exceptional circumstances, the Chair of the Local Governing Body can delegate the responsibility for the review to the Vice-Chair of the Local Governing Body.
+Anonymous Complaints

-Anonymous Complaints - 2.23 The school will not investigate anonymous complaints under the procedure in this Complaints Policy.
-Anonymous complaints will be referred to the Headteacher/Head of School who will decide what, if any, action should be taken.
+2.23 The school will not investigate anonymous complaints under the procedure in this Complaints Policy.
+Anonymous complaints will be referred to the Headteacher who will decide what, if any, action should be taken.